Skip to footer content

 Frequently Asked Questions

-What is the purpose of adding a watermark to Word documents?
+What are the benefits of using a watermark in Word documents?

-IronWord supports .NET 8, 7, 6, Framework, Core, and Azure, making it cross-platform compatible.
+IronWord supports .NET 8, 7, 6, the .NET Framework, .NET Core, and Azure, making it highly versatile and cross-platform compatible.

-Yes, IronWord requires a licensing key for operation.
-A trial key can be obtained from the IronWord website.
+Yes, IronWord requires a license key for full functionality.
+A trial key can be obtained from the IronWord website for initial evaluation.

-How do you add an image watermark to a Word document using the library?
+How can you customize the position of an image watermark in a Word document using IronWord?

-Yes, IronWord allows you to set the x and y positions of the image and offset the dimensions from each side by a desired pixel value.
+IronWord allows customization of the image watermark's position by setting the x and y coordinates and adjusting the dimensions to offset the image from each side by a specific pixel value.

-What practical advantages does the library offer for developers?
+What practical examples does the article provide for using IronWord?

 Regan Pun